in

 Such fans are also ideal for positioning in front of a window, allowing you to experience the fresh air from the atmosphere and breeze without having to leave your seat.
 Whenever you need to dry your wet clothes rapidly, they can also function as a dryer.

-Pedestal fans can stand on their own and are simple to move around in different spaces.
+Pedestal fans can stand independently and are simple to move around in different spaces.
 They also include a spectrum of features that will easily meet your requirements.

 Finally, because some pedestal fans have wheels, you may move them from one location to another.
 Unfortunately, because of their big and protruding blades, they can be dangerous, especially if you have children around.